elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </div>

   <br />
-  <div><strong className="codeExample">Code Example #2:</strong> ES5 Classical Implementation<br /><br />
+  <div><strong className="codeExample">Code Example #2:</strong><br /><br />

 <img src="/img/javascript-bridge-pattern.jpg" /><br /><br />

-**The objects participating in this pattern are:**
+**This pattern's objects are as follows**

-**Client** -- In example code: _the run() function_
+**Client** -- Example code: _the run() function_

-- calls into Abstraction to request an operation
+- In order to request an operation, a call into abstraction is made.

 **Abstraction** -- _not used in JavaScript_

-- declares an interface for first level abstraction
+- declares a first-level abstraction interface
-- maintains a reference to the Implementor
+- manages a reference/pointer to the Implementor

-**RefinedAbstraction** -- In example code: _Gestures, Mouse_
+**RefinedAbstraction** -- Example code: _Gestures, Mouse_

-- implements and extends the interface defined by Abstraction
+- implements and expands on the abstraction-defined interface

 **Implementor** -- _not used in JavaScript_

-- declares an interface for second level or implementor abstraction
+- declares an interface for second-level or implementor abstraction

 **ConcreteImplementor** -- In example code: _Screen, Audio_